abcdvvvv/abcdvvvv.github.io/_posts/2025-01-17-Julia-basic.md

 ---
-title: Inputs and outputs
+title: Inputs and Outputs
-description: >-
-  Basic input and output of the Julia language.
+description: Basic input and output of the Julia language.
 author: karei
 date: 2025-01-17 00:00:00 +0000
 categories: [Blogging]